KablamoOSS/kerosene/packages/kerosene-test/src/cypress/support/readme.md

 # Cypress Commands

-Import these commands by adding a file as below to `cypress/support/commands.js`, or add this to your existing commands file.
+Import these commands by adding a file as below to `cypress/support/index.js`.

 ```js
 require("@kablamo/kerosene-test/src/cypress/support/commands");